 This covers overhead and profit while accounting for risk.
 Markups vary depending on project size, material costs, and subcontractor rates.
 Markup is also used to buffer unexpected costs that may arise during the project.

-Profit margins typically fall between 10% and 20%, but they vary widely:
+These typically fall between 10% and 20%, but they vary widely:

 These margins must cover not just labor and material, but also insurance, equipment, permits, and administrative support.
 Contractors managing multiple trades and schedules need higher profit margins to absorb coordination costs.